HISTORY & MISSION

 Our Commitment

-We are committed to ensuring that all residents in the five-county area have access to personal and environmental health services and education.
-We work in partnership with individuals, community groups, health providers, and businesses to achieve this goal.
-Professional services are provided under the direction of the Health Officer and include Clinical Services, Environmental Health, Community Health, and Emergency Preparedness.
+We strive to assist all residents in the five-county area by providing public health services and education.
+We collaborate with individuals, community groups, health providers, and businesses to support this goal.
+Our divisions include Clinical Services, Environmental Health, Community Health, and Emergency Preparedness.

 • David W. Blodgett, MD, MPH (2005–Present)